This year, EHTEL's "Imagining 2029" edition was structured in two tracks: Innovation and Transformation.

 Transformation focused on responding to members' current needs for knowledge sharing.
 It looked at cross-border integrated medication records, the exchange and sharing of health data standards, and the governance of health data.
 It looked at health and care organisations today, and how they can be transformed in the future.
 The aim is that they will navigate successfully into and through the new era of hybrid models of care.

 - “Reshaping the Digital Health Governance – The Estonian use case”

 The convergence between innovation and transformation

-At the end of 2022, both tracks – innovation and transformation – will converge together in the organisation of the 2022 EHTEL Symposium.
-To be held in November/December 2022, the synergies and inter-relationships between the two tracks will act as the basis of the Symposium design.
+At the end of 2022, both tracks – innovation and transformation – converged together in the organisation of the 2022 EHTEL Symposium.
+Held in November 2022, the synergies and inter-relationships between the two tracks acted as the basis of the Symposium design.